IlyasDeckers/crystallized-time/crystallized_time.md

 ### 2.2 Time Crystals

 In 2012, Nobel laureate Frank Wilczek posed a natural extension of the crystal concept: if matter can break spatial symmetry and form a lattice in space, can matter break time-translation symmetry and form a lattice in time?
-A structure that does not repeat across space, but repeats across time — ticking at regular intervals, indefinitely, without energy input.
+A structure that does not repeat across space, but repeats across time, ticking at regular intervals, indefinitely, without energy input.

 The question was initially met with skepticism, and Wilczek's original formulation was shown to be impossible in equilibrium systems.
 However, the introduction of driven, out-of-equilibrium systems opened a new door.
 In 2016, theoretical proposals emerged for discrete time crystals, and by 2017, experimental realizations were reported by groups at Harvard and the University of Maryland.
 A time crystal had been made.

 The key property of a driven time crystal is its sub-harmonic response.
-When driven at frequency F — subjected to a periodic external force — the system does not respond at F. It responds at F/2, or F/3, or another integer fraction.
+When driven at frequency F, subjected to a periodic external force, the system does not respond at F. It responds at F/2, or F/3, or another integer fraction.
 The system finds its own preferred period, one that the driving force does not dictate.
 This self-chosen periodicity is the symmetry breaking: the system has organized itself into a temporal structure that was not imposed from outside.

 ### Core Properties Relevant to Music